-- the role of gas in Europe to displace gas derived from Russia. - the role gas will play in displacing thermal coal in emerging economies whilst renewable energy capacity is developed. - the need for TotalEnergies to demonstrate how individual projects and capital expenditure can be demonstrably aligned to a country's Nationally Determined Contribution (NDC).
+- the role of gas in Europe to displace gas derived from Russia; - the role gas will play in displacing thermal coal in emerging economies whilst renewable energy capacity is developed; - the need for TotalEnergies to demonstrate how individual projects and capital expenditure can be demonstrably aligned to a country's Nationally Determined Contribution (NDC).

-Additionally, the Pensions Board has led the development of the first Net Zero Standard for Oil and Gas companies through an engagement under the Institutional Investors Group on Climate Change (IIGCC) and with the independent academic input of the TPI Global Climate Transition Centre.
+Additionally, the Pensions Board has led the development of the first Net Zero of the TPI Global Climate Transition Centre.
 This is an exacting standard which will be the basis of assessing TotalEnergies later this year.